Ethical Culture Initiatives

 One crucial responsibility that every Penn State employee has is creating and maintaining a respectful and ethical workplace.
 This includes knowing and fulfilling one’s obligations under AD88: Code of Responsible Conduct and other ethics and compliance policies applicable to one’s position at the University.
 While employees are required to comply with laws and regulations applicable to one’s position, this is but one component of our larger commitment to a respectful and ethical workplace.

-Beginning in 2016-2017, YOU@PSU will include assessment of one’s compliance obligations and specific ethical workplace norms under each of the five competency areas.
+Beginning in 2016-2017, [email protected] will include assessment of one’s compliance obligations and specific ethical workplace norms under each of the five competency areas.
 Additionally, there will be a year-end conversation about how the Penn State Values are incorporated and reflected in our work.
-For more specific information on these changes, including the specific statements added to YOU@PSU, please see YOU@PSU: Ethics and Compliance Statements.
+For more specific information on these changes, including the specific statements added to [email protected], please see [email protected]: Ethics and Compliance Statements.

 - Complete list of University Ethics Policies

 - FAQ on AD86 "Acceptance of Gifts and Entertainment"

 Penn State “is at the forefront of an effort by Big Ten universities to put ethics at the center of everything they do,” according to The Chronicle of Higher Education.
 James F. Keenan, S.J., author of University Ethics: Why Colleges Need a Culture of Ethics, and organizer of a recent national conference on university ethics, told The Chronicle that “I was really astonished at how much entering into the ordinary day-to-day lives of people in secretarial positions, in a variety of different bubbles, they were doing,..Rarely is there a university-wide standard of ethics.
 That’s what Penn State seems to be after.”